 The IMAGinE project consortium consists of twelve German partners and brings together leading companies from the automotive industry, small- and medium-sized businesses focusing on simulation, an academic institution, and a public road management company.
-IMAGinE is funded by Germany’s Federal Ministry for Economic Affairs and Energy.
+IMAGinE is funded by Germany’s Federal Ministry for Economic Affairs and Climate Action.

 Creating Opportunities Through Cooperation in Road Traffic